btoro/ml-in-prod-course-2022/README.md

 ## Modules

 1. Introduction
-2. What is ML and how to write ML code
+2. What is ML?
 3. Setting up your python workstation
 3. Building models with scikit learn
 5. ML in products and solutions
-5. Serving
+5. Model Serving
 6. Data processing
 7. Scaling
 8. MLOps